We

 How to find Douce Mountain Farm:

 Directions: Travelling by car from Cork on the N 22 turn left just before Macroom.
 Drive along the river Lee, through Inchigeelagh, Ballingeary past the turn to Gougane Barra National Park and through the Pass of Keimaneigh.
-Coming down the hill you see a little yellow schoolhouse with a mosaic on the wall on your left after about 2 miles.
+Coming down the hill you see a little schoolhouse with a mosaic on the wall on your left after about 2 miles.
 Take a sharp left turn there and follow the little road past an old, small farmhouse and a newer house on the left.
 Take the next turn to the right, following the cycling route sign, going down, over a bridge and up again, passing a farmhouse on the right.
-Enter through the next entrance on the left with cypresses.
-If you do not turn left here but follow the road uphill you will drive around a sharp bend.
-The second gate on the left after the bend leads to the guest house.
+Follow the road uphill and around a sharp bend.
+The second gate on the left after the sharp bend leads to the guest house.

 The nearest airports are Cork (with buses from Cork City to Kealkill by private minibus or via Bantry to Ballilickey, see Bus 236 at http://buseireann.ie/inner.php?id=245#Cork ) or Kerry (with buses to Cork and then to Bantry.